Top Things to Do in Seoul: Best Activities & Must-Sees

 If you’re travelling with kids (or fancy bringing out your inner child), LEGOLAND® Korea is one of those days out that never fails.

-The park is very well organised and has attractions for different ages, so you don't have to improvise all the time.
+The park is well-organised and features attractions for different ages, so you don't have to improvise all the time.

 What's more, the curious thing is that many areas are built from thousands of LEGO bricks and, sometimes, you find yourself gazing at the details for a while without meaning to.